-Professional, ethical and trusted, with impeccable standards and integrity, a professional with the CERA qualification is able to effectively communicate ideas with leadership and is qualified to play varying roles within an organisation, from risk manager to chief risk officer and more.
+The CERA credential provides risk professionals with strong ERM knowledge that drives better business decisions applied in finance and insurance and well beyond.
+Professional, ethical and trusted, with impeccable standards and integrity, a professional with the CERA credential is able to communicate effectively ideas with leadership and is qualified to play varying roles within an organisation, from risk manager to Chief Risk Officer and more.

-Members of the IFoA can obtain the CERA qualification if they:
+Members of the IFoA can obtain the CERA credential if they:

 - become an Associate, including having a pass or exemption from CA2 and CA3/CP3, or

 - become a Fellow (or have completed the exams required for Fellowship)